IPS4 Developer Documentation

 So how does it work?

-Afterburner S3 Caching automatically adds Expires headers to each .gz files via Curl or Socket IPS file transfers by hooking into both, depending upon how your server is configured.
+Afterburner S3 Caching automatically adds Expires headers to each .gz files via Curl or Socket type IPS file transfers by hooking into both, depending upon how your server is configured.

 Thanks to BFarber for suggesting alternative HTTP hook-points.

-How do I install Afterburner?
+How do I install/upgrade Afterburner?

-I do recommend running the AdminCP Support Tool after installing/updating the plugin to re-cache and upload ALL relevant files rather than waiting for the next scheduled task or manual action that will update them.
+I recommend running the AdminCP Support Tool after installing/updating the plugin to re-cache and upload ALL relevant files rather than waiting for the next scheduled task or manual action that will update them.

 Does it work on cloud hosted IPS Communities (CiC)?

+Cool!
 How do I know it's working?

 There are a few ways to test!
 GT Metrix, the AWS Console, your Browser Console etc.

-You can benchtest your site at GTMetrix before and afterward installing but if you look at the Waterfall tab, and choose a gzipped JS or CSS theme file hosted in your S3 bucket, you should see similar to this:
+You can benchtest your site at GTMetrix before and afterward installing but if you look at the Waterfall tab of your test results, and choose a gzipped JS or CSS theme file hosted in your S3 bucket, you should see similar to this:

-4 purchases 6 downloads
+13 purchases 20 downloads